-This study investigates whether mother's empowerment as measured by her bargaining power relative to father's affects children's nutritional status using the three rounds of NFHS data in India.
-First, the relative educational attainment of mothers significantly contributes to z scores pertaining to the short-term measures of nutritional status of children.
-Besides, the quantile regression results show strong associations between women's bargaining power and better nutritional status of children in terms of the long-term measure of nutrition at the low end of its conditional distribution.
+This study investigates whether mother's empowerment measured by her education attainment relative to father's, domestic violence and autonomy is related to children's nutritional status using the three rounds of NFHS data in India.
+First, mother's relative education is associated with better nutritional status of children in the short run.
+Second, the quantile regression results show strong associations between women's empowerment and better nutritional status of children in the long run at the low end of its conditional distribution.
 Finally, we find the relation between access to health schemes and better nutritional measures of children.